K3nny-k/linkobd/README_EN.md

 ### Get Started
 1. Enable Bluetooth on your device and grant required permissions
-2. Open LinkOBD and tap “Connect” on the home screen
+2. Open BlinkOBD and tap “Connect” on the home screen
 3. Select your OBD‑II adapter from the list and wait for the connection
 4. Navigate to “Diagnosis”, “Maintenance Reset”, “SFD”, or “Hex Console” as needed